allesklar/tkh_admin_panel/README.md

 ## Usage

-You also need to do the following:

-* add admin.js and admin.css to your config.assets.precompile in your production environment config file
+In your controller(s):

-* render layout: 'admin' for the controller actions you want to be linked to this layout
+    $ render layout: 'admin'

+... for whichever actions you want to use this layout
-* Restart your server

 ## Contributing